 When a practitioner is unsure about joining a practice as an owner or partner, it is often advisable to join the practice as a contractor doctor with a view to partnership in the future.
 This allows the opportunity to assess the viability of the practice, its positives and barriers for change, its compliance with standards and how it is performing financially.
 This type of arrangement should be documented in the contract at the outset of the relationship.

 Need help with setting up a medical practice?

-Curve Accountants & Advisers offer tailored advice, which will equip doctors with the tools to make an informed decision about future co-ownership of practices.
+Curve Accountants & Advisers offer tailored advice and medical accounting services, which will equip doctors with the tools to make an informed decision about future co-ownership of practices.